EraiAllen/D2C-Skincare-PowerBI-Project/README.md

 * Major product return reasons.
 * Differences in purchasing behavior across customer age groups and genders.

-> **Note:** The final published version should include specific numerical insights from the dashboard rather than only general observations.

 ---

 ## 📷 Dashboard Preview